bulletmagnet123/DevslopesFuntcionPractice/README.md

 Please, do **NOT** change or update:

 - Functions' arguments or their names.
-- Lines of code that are asked NOT to change or delete.
+- Lines of code that are asked NOT to change or delete.git
 - Files in the "data" folder.
 - Files in the "test" folder.